 Reusing wastewater outdoors

-Avoid watering vegetables with reuse water if they are to be eaten raw.
+Avoid watering vegetables with reused or wastewater if they are to be eaten raw.
 There is a chance that some pathogenic organisms may still be present even after treatment.

 - excess nutrients may run off or leach through the soil to enter waterways, contributing to algal blooms and other water quality problems